ShoreShop/ShoreModel_Benchmark/README.md

 The satellite-derived shoreline position data exhibits a high level of accuracy and closely aligns with the ground truth data for Beach_X, ensuring reliable model calibration and training.\
 <img src="figures/shorelines_temporal.jpg" width="800">

 For short-term shoreline prediction, The `shorelines_target_short.csv` contains the target dates from 2019 to 2023 for short-term shoreline prediction.
-All shoreline position values are intentionally omitted and will not be disclosed until all submissions are received.
-Participants are required to predict and fill in the missing shoreline position values based on their model outcomes for the specified target dates.
-During the evaluation phase, participants' predictions will be compared against the shoreline position data sourced from the same dataset used for calibration and training.
+All shoreline position values are intentionally withheld for all participants.
+During the evaluation phase, participants' predictions will be compared against the withheld shoreline position data sourced from the same dataset used for calibration and training.

-For long-term shoreline prediction, `shorelines_target_long.csv` rovides shoreline data for the date 5th January 1951, serving as a reference point for the long-term prediction task.
+For long-term shoreline prediction, `shorelines_target_long.csv` provides shoreline data for the date 5th January 1951, serving as the context data for the long-term prediction task.
 Additional target dates are included for long-term prediction.
-Participants should predict and complete the missing shoreline position values for the specified target dates using their long-term prediction models.
 For evaluation, participants' predictions will be compared against ground photogrammetry data available for the respective target dates.

 ### Wave data
 The nearshore wave data used in this workshop was obtained by downscaling offshore directional wave spectra to nearshore areas.